-TrustFactory CAs and/or RAs will record and authenticate each request for revocation and revoke the

-Certificate if the request is authentic and approved.
-A revocation request to revoke a TrustFactory CA Certificate must be approved and by the TrustFactory PA.
+TrustFactory operations team will record each request for revocation and authenticate the source, taking appropriate action to revoke the Certificate if the request is authentic and approved.
+A revocation request to revoke a TrustFactory Issuing CA Certificate will be approved and issued by the TrustFactory PA.